IELTS e-placement test

 When scientists tracked groups of elephants, which feature of behaviour did they notice?

-C Co-ordination
+D Co-ordination

 Which sense do elephants probably use to communicate over long distances?

-A Sighting
+A Hearing

-B Smelling
+B Sighting

-C Hearing
+C Speaking

 What did American scientists do with a recording of elephant calls?

-A Treat it
+A Observe it

 B Experiment it